qkzk/fm/readme.md

 - [x] Compressed files:
   - [x] Opening a supported compressed file decompress it.
   - [x] Preview a zip file displays its content
+- [x] preview images
+  - [x] display an image as a pixeled thumbnail.
+IDK how to integrate ueberzug-rs / ueberzug into tuikit so it's an acceptable solution.
+The result is ugly.
+  - [x] default preview exif
+  - [x] char('T') for thumbnail
+- [x] togglable dual panes... with default mode for low size

 ## TODO